 French bee will not permit an aircraft to remain on the ground at a US airport for more than four hours, before allowing passengers to deplane, unless:

-- the pilot-in command determines that there is a safety-related or security-related reason why the aircraft cannot leave its position on the tarmac to deplane passengers, or
+- The pilot-in-command determines that deplaning passengers at a suitable disembarkation point would jeopardize passenger safety or security, or there is a safety related or security related reason why the aircraft cannot leave its position on the tarmac to deplane passengers, or

-- Air traffic control advises the pilot-in-command that returning to the gate or another disembarkation point elsewhere in order to disembark passengers would significantly disrupt airport operations.
+- Air traffic control advises the pilot-in-command that returning to a suitable disembarkation point to deplane passengers would significantly disrupt airport operations.

 Passenger Care Measures

-French bee will provide operable lavatory facilities and adequate medical attention, if needed, while the aircraft remains on the tarmac.
+French bee will provide operable lavatory facilities and adequate medical attention, if needed, during a tarmac delay.